 Now she’s a singer-songwriter, author, half of the musical duo “The Dresden Dolls” and many other things, which don’t fit into any particular box – like Amanda herself.
 This book is about her struggle with asking for help, which initially held her career back a lot.
 Once she became accepting of the support her fans, family and friends offered her, everything changed.

-Here are 3 lessons from her book to help you become comfortable asking for things and accepting help when it’s offered:
+Here are 3 lessons from her book, The Art Of Asking, to help you become comfortable asking for things and accepting help when it’s offered:

 - Accepting someone’s help doesn’t just help you, it might help the giver too.